zktuong/dandelion/README.md

 export IGDATA=~/Documents/dandelion/database/igblast/
 export BLASTDB=~/Documents/dandelion/database/blast/

-# and now youd should be good to go!
+# and now you should be good to go!
 You can remove the rest of the cloned folder (other then the database folder) in ~/Documents as the package is installed.
 ```